 The Switchback Travel team has tested dozens of baselayers over the years, from lightweight designs for summer hiking and backpacking to heavyweight models for frigid resort days.
 Former editor-in-chief John Ellings compiled this guide in 2015, hand-picking our initial lineup of eight baselayers based on his experiences on trails and ski slopes in the Pacific Northwest.
 Contributing editor Nick Mott took over the guide in early 2024, passing the torch to editor Maddie Downie later in the year.
 Based in Montana, Nick is an avid climber, trail runner, skier, and backpacker who spends considerable time in the backcountry.
 Maddie can often be found ski touring in the North Cascades and climbing volcanoes in the spring months.
 Given her love of all things winter, Maddie has lots of experience layering for all sorts of conditions.

-In assembling our current lineup of 19 baselayers, we’ve taken into account our own experiences along with feedback from our testers and the larger online hiking and skiing communities.
+In assembling our current lineup of 15 baselayers, we’ve taken into account our own experiences along with feedback from our testers and the larger online hiking and skiing communities.
 When we test baselayers, we evaluate warmth by pairing them with different layers overtop in varying conditions, gauge breathability by working up a sweat, and assess how long each layer resists stink before needing a wash.
-We also look for durability issues like pilling and snags, consider how each baselayer fits and feels on different body types (our female testers have compiled a dedicated women’s baselayers guide), and inspect features like drawcords, zippers, and hoods for ease of use and functionality.
+We also look for durability issues like pilling and snags, consider how each baselayer fits and feels on different body types (we’ve also compiled more focused guides on the best men's baselayers and best women’s baselayers), and inspect features like drawcords, zippers, and hoods for ease of use and functionality.
 Our picks change over time, and we will continue to test and incorporate new baselayers based on our experiences.

 Baselayer Buying Advice